ntsd/ntsd.github.io-old/_posts/2021-7-10-postgresql-index-types.md

 ---
 layout: post
-title: "Index types in PostgreSQL"
+title: "Explain index types in PostgreSQL"
 date: 2021-7-10
-subtitle: "explain index types in PostgreSQL which one should use"
+subtitle: "Explain index types in PostgreSQL how it work and compare between Hash and B-Tree index"
 author: "ntsd"
 catalog: true
 categories: